bhk/scam/reference.md

 not matching the previous patterns as a number.
 Here, we could (and perhaps should) have used a `(Num n)` constructor to distinguish numbers from operations, but it is worth noting that record values will not be confused with ordinary numbers.
-They are also distinguishedfrom vectors, hash maps, and other record types.
+They are also distinguished from vectors, dictionaries, and other record types.
 In fact, we could add a case for `Triangle`:

     ...
     ((Triangle b h) (/ (* (calc b) (calc h)) 2))